dr-yst/org-x/dev-docs/progress.md

 - 🔄 Implementation of filtering and organization features
 - 🔄 Construction of basic frontend UI components
 - 🔄 Implementation of multi-view tab system
-- 🔄 Implementation of advanced filtering UI
+- 🔄 Implementation of sidebar-based filtering system
 - 🔄 Implementation of multi-criteria sorting UI
 - 🔄 Implementation of flexible grouping UI
 - 🔄 Implementation of settings screen
+- 🔄 Implementation of custom variable definitions for display modes

 ## Unstarted Items